zzyztyy/pyIGRF/README.md

 # pyIGRF
 ## What is pyIGRF?
-This is a package of IGRF-13 (International Geomagnetic Reference Field) about python version.
+This is a package of IGRF-14 (International Geomagnetic Reference Field) about python version.
 We can calculate magnetic field intensity and transform coordinate between GeoGraphical and GeoMagnetic.
-It don't need any Fortran compiler.
-But it needs NumPy package.
+It don't need any Fortran compiler or NumPy package.

 ## How to Install?
 Download this package and run install.